breki/demeton/pomodoro-Demeton.md

     - visit each node, based on its level and path from the root, decide into which level list to add and which index

 ## Mon 23.12.
+- Added some experimental logging to file in the binary trees test code (using Serilog).
 - Started working on ASCII visualization of binary trees.

 ## Sun 22.12.